INSERTING ROWS INTO A TABLE

 Inserting a row with selected columns

-It is possible to insert a new row by giving values only for a few columns instead of giving values for all the available columns
+It is possible to insert a new row by giving values only for a few columns instead of giving

 The following INSERT command will insert a new row only two values.